ninest/Shots/README.md

 - [x] Rotate cards at random angles (make it look natural)
 - [x] Show card behind card on top (next card)
   - [ ] Show slight animation when revealing "next" next card
-- [ ] Randomize card order (all cards are in a YML file)
+- [x] Randomize card order (all cards are in a YML file)
-- [ ] Don't show cards which were already shown
+- [ ] Don't show cards which were already shown (might not implement)
 - [x] Card swiping to change cards (similar to Tinder)
   - [x] Show ~~one~~ cards behind the current card
   - [ ] Make cards wave as they are moving (similar to real cards)
   - [x] Animation when user drops card but not on target (animation of card going back)
 - [x] Show how many cards the players have gone through
 - [x] Allow users to shuffle deck midgame
-- [ ] Timer to show players how long they've been playing
+- [x] Timer to show players how long they've been playing

 </details>